Hey there, I’m Jan, a cancer survivor with a passion for cooking, eating and travelling. 🙂

 During my battle with cancer, food was one of my biggest motivators.
 “I have to get better to eat more delicious food”, I told myself.
-At the time I was unable to eat at my parents/in-law’s home and I was advise not to go out due to risk of getting sick, so I took an interest in cooking Chinese or Asian comfort foods.
+At the time I was unable to eat at my parents/in-law’s home and I was advised not to go out due to the risk of getting sick, so I took an interest in cooking Chinese or Asian comfort foods.
 Prior to this I mainly cooked Western foods such as pasta and roasted chicken or fish.

-After completing my chemo, I want to keep developing on my cooking skills.
+After completing my chemo, I want to keep developing my cooking skills.
 Whenever I eat something delicious in a restaurant, I’d think of how to recreate it at home.
 You can find some of my recipes on the blog (after I migrate them from my old blog).

 Food to me now is a gateway to learning about other cultures through my belly.
 I love eating local delicacies, learning how food plays a role in cultural history and how it evolved over time.
 If there’s a course on food history, I’d love to take it!

 Why I love to travel, especially to Japan?